qysoraka/3D_object_detection/README.md

 For further inquiries or suggestions, please contact through the following email: qysoraka@example.com

 I'm eager to engage in discussions and further develop the project.
-Below is the proces
+Below is the process to use this code:

+ $ catkin_